schlatterbeck/pgapy/README.rst

 Version 2.1: Regression test

-- PGApack bug-fixes discovered during testing
+- PGAPack bug-fixes discovered during testing
 - Bug-fixes of python wrapper
 - Lots of tests with coverage of wrapper C-code > 90%